Sanibel Lighthouse#9 in Best Things To Do in Sanibel Island

 This lighthouse was in service from 1884 to 1972, and was used to light the entrance into San Carlos Bay.
 Now, this iconic Sanibel Island landmark on the island's eastern tip is a little worse for wear.
 Recent travelers did not find the lighthouse to warrant a long visit and were disappointed that the lighthouse doesn't accommodate climbers.
 They say the surrounding beach area is good for shelling, but note that it's constantly crowded.

-The grounds of the nearly 130-year-old Sanibel Lighthouse are always open to the public.
-For more information on visiting, check out the official website.
+The grounds of the more than 130-year-old Sanibel Lighthouse are always open to the public.

 More Best Things To Do in Sanibel Island